 In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Mu shu pork bowls with hoisin sauce
+Mu shu pork bowls with shiitake mushrooms and hoisin sauce

 2 Servings, 440 Calories/Serving